ciscoheat/HaxeContracts/README.md

 As a bonus we added a text message after the condition.
 All `Contract` methods have this feature, so you can describe the rules straight away.

+(Note: For technical reasons the `toString` method is excluded from invariants.)

 ### The finished class

 ```actionscript